-Many organizations conduct periodical employee evaluations.
+How to measure the effectiveness of the employee evaluation process?
+Many organizations conduct periodic employee evaluations.
 Traditionally, the evaluation process is performed by managers or supervisors, but some organizations expand the process to include other participants, i.e., professional managers, colleagues, and employees themselves.
-The employee evaluation consists of a variety of subjects, which usually includes an assessment of performance, both in mission and interpersonal aspects, a comparison between performance and expectations or goals, identification of training and professional development needs, promotion, and compensation.
-The organization provides the participants with tools and resources: structured assessment forms, computerized feedback platforms, relevant training, schedules, and appropriate conditions for the feedback conversation.
+The employee evaluation conversation consists of various subjects, which usually include an assessment of performance, both in mission and interpersonal aspects, a comparison between performance and expectations or goals, identification of training and professional development needs, promotion, and compensation.
+In addition, the organization provides the participants with tools and resources: structured assessment forms, computerized feedback platforms, relevant training, schedules, and appropriate conditions for the feedback conversation.

-Considering the huge investment in the employee evaluation process and the organizational capacity that the process takes, a new managerial need emerges: to examine the effectiveness of the employee evaluation process.
-The stakeholders and players who participate in the evaluation process, the available tools and resources, the issues discussed in the feedback conversations, all affect the effectiveness of the process.
-Therefore, at the end of the process, managers tend to raise questions in regards to these sources of influence.
+Considering the massive investment in the employee evaluation process and the organizational capacity that the process takes, a new managerial need emerges: to examine the effectiveness of the employee evaluation process.
+The stakeholders and players who participate in the evaluation process, the available tools and resources, and the issues discussed in the feedback conversations, all affect the effectiveness of the process.
+Therefore, at the end of the process, managers tend to raise questions regarding these sources of influence.
 A study of the employee evaluation process will help the organization to answer four main questions:

 The wording of the evaluation form has considerable influence.
-The way it is organized, its items phrasing, the measurement scales, all affect the answers obtained while performing the evaluation process.
-This is true regarding all kinds of questionnaires, and evaluation forms are no exception.
+The way it is organized, its items’ phrasing, and the measurement scales, all affect the answers obtained during the evaluation process.
+The evaluation forms are no exception from other kinds of questionnaires.
 Therefore, it is essential to evaluate the form as an assessment tool.
-When the employee evaluation process is based “quantitative” feedback, in which the measurement scales are appropriate for statistical analysis, the validity and reliability of the evaluation form can be easily tested, using “factor analysis” and other statistical models.
-The statistical feedback is particularly crucial when the form is new to the organization and is used for the first time.
-The statistical analysis enables us to point out recommended modifications that the organization should consider for future evaluation processes.
-Also, examining the evaluation form and identifying biases is very important when the decision making about employee compensations and incentives is based on the results of the evaluation process.
+When the employee evaluation process is based on “quantitative” feedback, in which the measurement scales are appropriate for statistical analysis, the validity and reliability of the evaluation form can be easily tested using “factor analysis” and other statistical models.

 3. What can we learn from the attitudes of employees and managers towards the evaluation process?

-Employees and managers, who participated in the evaluation process, usually have valuable opinions, which are useful to study in a survey of all process participants, or in a random and representative sample of participants.
-Employees and managers can offer important feedback to the evaluation process and to the evaluation tools that they were provided with.
-Such feedback can be obtained in a group discussion or by an anonymous survey.
+Employees and managers, who participated in the evaluation process, usually have valuable opinions, which are helpful to study in a survey of all process participants or a random and representative sample of participants.
+Employees and managers can offer vital feedback on the evaluation process and the tools provided.
+Such feedback can be obtained in group discussions or anonymous surveys.
 Participants can relate to the perceived objectivity and fairness of the assessments, the content of the evaluation form, the contribution of the training they had before the evaluation process, and other issues.
-A survey can also cover how appropriate was the process for the different needs of employees, managers, and the organization in general.
+A survey can also cover how appropriate the process was for the different needs of employees, managers, and the organization in general.